 How do I make a start on bringing my claim?

 If you believe your relative has suffered negligent care whilst in a care home setting, it is important to collect as much evidence as possible regarding their mistreatment.
 Once you have documented everything, you should then seek the advice of specialist medical negligence solicitors, who will investigate your claim and help you to determine the likelihood of winning your case and the levels of compensation you might be able to expect.

 Some links relating to this topic that you may find useful.

 - Ombudsman – The Ombudsman and private nursing homes

 About McCarthy + Co

 With more than 30 years of experience in dealing with medical negligence claims, McCarthy + Co. has experience bringing claims relating to a wide variety of healthcare settings, including hospices and care homes.
-We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.